prietod/BeadArray/README.md

 ### Shell Scripts

-All shell scripts in `bin/` should use the convention for their beginning stanza:
+All shell scripts in `bin/` should use the following convention at the top of their file:

     #!/usr/bin/env bash